vipulnaik/diet-exercise-health/notes/2023-08-23-wisdom-tooth-removal-right-side.md

 the 65-72 bpm range in a few minutes, then started coming down.
 All in all, only mildly higher than usual.

+### Measurement on 2023-08-23 around 3:05 PM (after second gauze change)

+My temperature reading now came to 98 degrees, a little cooler than the previous set of measurements.
+This might reflect me cooling down a little bit after being indoors and applying the ice pack.

+On the pulse oximeter, my SpO2 was 97% with the occasional drop to 96%.
+My heart rate was initially in the 57-65 bpm range, with occasional upward fluctuation to 66 bpm and occasional downward fluctuation to 55 bpm.

 ## Appointment

 ### Arrival at office